alTRUEco/alTRUE.meteor/README.md

 <!-- ABOUT -->

 ## **The [eBay](https://en.wikipedia.org/wiki/EBay) of altruism.**[^altruism]
-**`alTRU`** is a toolkit to solve scarcity in local communities.
-Running an *alTRUEco* instance you can create *peer-to-peer* marketplace for sale, exchange or gift of goods and services to support *Sharing Economy*.
+**`alTRUE`** is a toolkit to solve scarcity in local communities.
+Running an *alTRUE* instance you can create *peer-to-peer* marketplace for sale, exchange or gift of goods and services to support *Sharing Economy*.

 > Easy-to-use *F/LOSS* **resource management toolkit** with **trusted marketplace** to sell, exchange or give away goods and services in the name of altruism.